KFNN

 KFNN (1510 AM) is a commercial radio station licensed to Mesa, Arizona, and serving the Phoenix metropolitan area.
-It airs a financial news and talk radio format, broadcasting from studios in North Scottsdale.
-KFNN is owned by CRC Broadcasting Company, Inc., headed by Ronald Cohen.
-The company also owns sports radio station KQFN, as well as KJJZ 102.7 The Fanatic in the Palm Springs area, and a financial expo called Financial Fest.
-KFNN has a lineup of local and national money related programs, with some nationally syndicated conservative talk show hosts.
-KFNN says it had the first full-time financial format of its kind in the U.S., starting in 1988.
+It airs a progressive talk radio format, broadcasting as a simulcast of KTNF Minneapolis–Saint Paul and is owned by CRC Broadcasting Company and operated by Heartland Signal, LLC.

 By day, KFNN is powered at 22,000 watts.
 However, because 1510 AM is a clear-channel frequency reserved for Class A station WLAC in Nashville, Tennessee, KFNN must reduce nighttime power to 100 watts to prevent interference.
 It uses a directional antenna at all times.
 The transmitter is on Black Mountain Boulevard at Rough Rider Road in Phoenix.
 KFNN can also be heard on FM translator K287BX at 105.3 MHz in Mesa.

 History

 Early years

 Maricopa County Broadcasters, owned by Sheldon Engel, built KALF in 1962.
 The station signed on the air on November 1.
 It was a daytimer, required to go off the air at sunset.
 On June 1, 1970, it was relaunched as KMND ("Command Radio"), airing a country music format; the call sign had already been in use on KMND-FM 93.3.
 KMND-AM-FM was acquired by the Dwight-Karma Broadcasting Corporation in 1971.
 The call signs switched to KDKB and KDKB-FM, playing an album-oriented rock format.

 In 1978, the simulcast was broken, and 1510 AM flipped to an oldies sound of the 1950s and 1960s under a new KDJQ call sign.
 In 1980, the format at KDJQ changed to new wave music for a brief time.

 WABQ, Inc., acquired KDJQ in early 1984 and sold it to B.J.
 Glascock of Texas.
 The station went off the air on June 5 and returned on November 5 as KNTS with a news-talk format and ABC Talkradio programming.
 On August 23, 1986, the station changed its call sign to KJAA with a country format, known as "KJ Country".
 The brand traded on the heritage of KJJJ (910 AM), a longtime country music station.